soulripper13/hass-speedtest-ookla/README.md

 ## Troubleshooting

 -   **Setup Fails**: Check the Home Assistant logs at **Settings > System > Logs** for any errors related to `custom_components.ookla_speedtest`.
 Ensure that `curl` and `tar` are available in your Home Assistant environment.
+-   **Configure Button Error (500 Error)**: This issue has been fixed in version 1.1.7.
+If you're still experiencing this, ensure you've updated to the latest version and restarted Home Assistant.
 -   **No Server List**: If the server list doesn't load, try using the "Closest Server" option or find a manual server ID from the [Speedtest Servers list](https://c.speedtest.net/speedtest-servers-static.php).
+-   **Configuration Changes Not Applied**: Make sure you click "Submit" in the configuration dialog.
+The integration will automatically reload with the new settings.
 -   **Card Not Displaying**: Ensure `custom:apexcharts-card` and `custom:layout-card` are correctly installed and that you have cleared your browser cache.

 ## Reporting Issues